bgcarlisle/Numbat/docs/forms.md

 reasons.
 It is used to group parts of a form together to make it more interpretable to extractors.

+area field is presented to the user as a rectangle 150 px tall, rather
 ## Editing an extraction form

 An extraction form can be edited at any time.
 Go to "Edit extraction